TerikaJ/ticket-lifecycle/README.md

 </p>

 - Under Post Reply, type in a random message to the customer.
-- Keep the Ticket Status to "Open (current)", assuming the issue isn't resolved.
+- Keep the Ticket Status "Open (current)", since the issue isn't resolved.
 - Click "Post Reply".
 <p align=center>
 <img width="750" alt="Screen Shot 2024-04-05 at 5 32 01 PM" src="https://github.com/TerikaJ/ticket-lifecycle/assets/136477450/1174a412-477e-4295-a311-fe67a3050277">
 <img width="750" alt="Screen Shot 2024-04-05 at 5 34 19 PM" src="https://github.com/TerikaJ/ticket-lifecycle/assets/136477450/39ad198f-b054-4d5d-92d0-7fe1cda251ab">
 </p>

-_Similar to a virtual chat or messaging system, our message will be sent and posted onto the thread.
-The thread will constantly be updated with dialogue or status changes while working on the ticket resolution._
+_Similar to a virtual chat or messaging system, our message will be posted onto the thread.
+The thread will continue to be updated with dialogue or status changes while team members are working on the ticket's resolution._
 <hr>

 <h3>&#9315; Resolution</h3>

-_Let's say the issue has finally been resolved:_
+_Let's say the issue has been resolved:_
-- Under Post Reply, type in a random message stating a final update of the matter.
+- Under Post Reply, type a random message giving final update on the ticket.
 - Change the Ticket Status to "Resolved".
 <p align=center>
 <img width="750" alt="Screen Shot 2024-04-05 at 5 37 23 PM" src="https://github.com/TerikaJ/ticket-lifecycle/assets/136477450/0a6ad4c3-a9a4-460f-9c68-6cb5f01b5458">
 <img width="750" alt="Screen Shot 2024-04-05 at 5 39 20 PM" src="https://github.com/TerikaJ/ticket-lifecycle/assets/136477450/2b347fd9-6e39-4cb0-8be0-3bd42aabfeaa">
 </p>

-_Once a ticket is resolved, it is considered "closed", so it will disappear from the Open Tickets page._<br>
+_Once a ticket is resolved, it is now "closed"; It will disappear from the Open Tickets page._<br>
-_You can find it under the "Closed" tab, where you can see how many was closed at a certain time frame._
+_You can find it under the "Closed" tab; You can also see how many tickets were closed within a certain time frame._
 <p align=center>
 <img width="750" alt="Screen Shot 2024-04-05 at 5 40 39 PM" src="https://github.com/TerikaJ/ticket-lifecycle/assets/136477450/147c590d-1c91-4aa4-8a1d-146e56720678">
 </p>

-- Continue to go through the rest of the remaining tickets and use best judgement on their Priorty, assignment to departments and teams, etc.
+- Continue to navigate through the remaining tickets and utilize your best judgement on Priorty levels, assignment to departments and teams, etc.
 <p align=center>
 <img width="899" alt="Screen Shot 2024-04-05 at 5 45 06 PM" src="https://github.com/TerikaJ/ticket-lifecycle/assets/136477450/cffdf219-97da-4ed9-93c6-4e5d46c7ea86">
 <img width="902" alt="Screen Shot 2024-04-05 at 5 45 52 PM" src="https://github.com/TerikaJ/ticket-lifecycle/assets/136477450/0fe674cb-7a08-4b72-a758-0a1ed6eec8b9">